Funding Priorities

 For almost two decades, The Ceres Foundation has supported our college preparation programs, which help low-income young mothers, primarily women of color, fall back in love with learning through arts, humanities, and athletics.
 In 2015, inspired by conversations with Ceres’ leadership and with a catalytic Ceres grant, The Care Center launched Bard Microcollege Holyoke, the nation’s first college for young mothers and low-income women.
 The Microcollege has been recognized in The New York Times, The Boston Globe, The Christian Science Monitor, and The Chronicle of Higher Education.
 Most recently, Ceres made a $1M anchor gift to launch The Care Center’s endowment campaign to permanently sustain Bard Microcollege Holyoke.
 The Ceres Foundation’s support over the years has allowed us to be creative and bold.
 It’s helped us expand successful programs, launch new ideas, enhance our supports for young mothers, and weather difficult periods.
 With funding from Ceres, we created a nationally recognized college preparation program for young mothers and launched a groundbreaking new college model.
 Through its endowment gift, Ceres is helping ensure the Microcollege remains a permanent community resource.

-Anne Teschner, Executive Director
+Anne Teschner, Former Executive Director

 The Care Center